gkim14/CS471_LawlorsLabyrinth/README.md

 - **Randomly Generated Mazes**

-  Endless replayability - each level is new and unpredictable.
+  Endless replayability.
+Each level is new and unpredictable.

 - **Player-Controlled Character**